-Loyd, who elected to forego her senior season to enter the 2015 WNBA Draft and wound up being the first Fighting Irish player chosen No. 1 in the league's annual college draft, finished fifth on Notre Dame's career scoring list with 1,909 points, while her 17.0 career points-per-game average is second-highest in school history behind current Fighting Irish associate coach Beth (Morgan) Cunningham, who averaged 18.6 ppg. from 1993-97.
+Loyd, who elected to forego her senior season to enter the 2015 WNBA Draft and wound up being the first Fighting Irish player chosen No. 1 in the league's annual college draft (and selected as the WNBA Rookie of the Year), finished fifth on Notre Dame's career scoring list with 1,909 points, while her 17.0 career points-per-game average is second-highest in school history behind current Fighting Irish associate coach Beth (Morgan) Cunningham, who averaged 18.6 ppg. from 1993-97.
 Loyd holds the school record with seven career 30-point games and ranks fifth with 35 career 20-point games, as well as seventh with 99 career double-figure scoring games (out of 112 times she took the floor in a Notre Dame uniform).

 It was no surprise Loyd was chosen as the 2014-15 espnW National Player of the Year, while also ending as the runner-up for the AP National Player of the Year honor and the John R. Wooden Award and emerging as the program's fifth consensus first-team All-America selection, among many other national accolades.
 Loyd was named the ACC Player of the Year last season and became only the seventh player in ACC history (second in Notre Dame annals) selected as the conference tournament's Most Valuable Player twice.
 She went on to make the NCAA Women's Final Four All-Tournament Team for the second year in a row, joining Diggins as the only Fighting Irish player to pull off that feat.

 Speaking of Diggins, Ivey was primarily responsible for supervising the growth of the South Bend native, who blossomed into one of Notre Dame's legends in any sport and one of only seven inductees into the school's prestigious athletics Ring of Honor.

 Diggins and Loyd also were part of the 2014-16 USA Basketball Senior National Team player pool and were finalists for the 2016 USA Basketball Olympic Team that will compete for the gold medal at this summer's Olympic Games in Rio de Janeiro, Brazil.